PATRIC3/p3_docs/docroot/cli_tutorial/command_list/p3-get-genome-data.rst

 **********************************
-Return Data From Genomes in PATRIC
+Return Data From Genomes in BV-BRC
 **********************************